Tuesday, September 2, 2025

 A photographer wanting to get that "Perfect Sunset" or the Painter wanting to get that "Perfect expression" or "feeling", must visualize the image they are to create.
 The photographer waits and waits as the sunset become more and more beautiful.
 However, his visualize image is his patience as he compares what he see with what he has just seen.
 If he was to wait too long as the sun sets, the maximum beauty of the moment will have passed.
 It is lost.

 As a News Photographer in my youth I had some of those perfect shots.
-My wife, who is a professional painter often produce very unique painted images which create emotions in the viewer, but also she often scraps her work because as she added more and more paint to the image, she has also passes that "Point of Prefection" and missed her perfect sunset.
+My wife, who is a professional painter often produce very unique painted images which create emotions in the viewer, but also she often scraps her work because as she added more and more paint to the image, she has also passes that "Point of Prefection" and missed her perfect emotion feeling (sunset).

 In Lawn Bowls this "Result Visualization" can be simply seeing the image of your bowl in the head and believing in your ability to allow the "Muscle Memory" to create that performance.
 But what athletics develop through Visualization is more complete than a "Result Image" or vision.
 To maintain Focus which involves concentration and a discipline of thought is more about pushing distractions aside and only having the actual performance occuring as expected.

-In "Result Visualization", I can imagine the Lawn Bowl skip or single player projecting his view of the score as he decides his path to catching up in the score. (two points here, a long jack and two ends of 2 points).
+In "Result Visualization", I can imagine the Lawn Bowl skip or singles player projecting his strategy or expectation as he decides his path to catching up in the score and winning. (two points here, a long jack and two ends of 2 points).
+These thoughts in Mental Psychology is Positve Self-talk and discussed later in another blog.

 Much like a Soccer player seeing his path of running up the field as he goes toward his goal making shot.
 I would assume a swimmer wanting to close a lead that the opponent beside him has gained, would see his advance location at each turn of his swim with the object or "Result Vision or Image" being that of the opponent being behind him.
 Even if just a few strokes but still an image of winning.